Let Me Be

 Right Place, Right Time

-My dear old friend, Jerry Swift, former owner of The Ritz music hall in Memphis and with whom I shared musical memories, misadventures, and shenanigans in the mid-to-late 70’s, challenged me to post a slice-of-life story.
-Jerry, you were one of the early stars and co-horts to my colorful life:
+My dear old friend, Jerry Swift, former owner of The Ritz music hall in Memphis and with whom I shared raucous musical memories, misadventures, and shenanigans in the mid-to-late 70’s, challenged me to post a slice-of-my-life story.
+Jerry, you were one of the early stars and co-horts to my colorful life, this one’s for you:

-Late 1977, after coming off the road with Captain Beefheart in support of Shiny Beast, I met up with Harry, Don’s manager, for a thank-goodness-the-tour-is-over weekend in New Orleans.
-My second visit to this sexy, provocative, mysterious city.
-Staying with friends of Harry’s, we piled in the car to go hear music finally pulling up to a block already lined with people.
-We bypassed the line, Harry back-slapping all the doormen & bouncers on the way past.
+Late 1977.
+After coming off the road with Captain Beefheart in support of Shiny Beast, I met up with Harry, Don’s manager, for a thank-goodness-the-tour-is-over weekend in New Orleans.
+My second visit to this sexy, provocative, mysterious city oozing with sounds, flavors, notes & chords, and voodoo, for God’s sake.
+Harry, his friends, and I headed out that night in the direction of music, pulling up to a block already lined with people.
+Bypassing the line, Harry back-slapping all the doormen & bouncers on the way past.
 Sliding into Tipitina’s, a vibrant energy thrummed, expectation I’d rarely experienced in a small venue (exceptions Alex Cooley’s, The Ritz, Cafe Wha, Agora Ballroom, Bottom Line).

-Harry, being Harry, had scored us a table up front.
-Shots of Jack tossed back.
+Harry, being Harry, scored us a table up front.
+Shots of Jack raised and tossed back.
 Lights dimmed.
 Music started.
-Wild Tchoupitoulas danced their way on to the stage, feathers flying, feet stompin’ full of rhythm-from-a-dozen-cultures.
+Wild Tchoupitoulas danced their way onto the stage, feathers flying, feet stompin’ full of rhythm-from-a-dozen-cultures.
 I was clear blown out of my chair and on my feet moving parts of my body I didn’t know even moved, barely noticing as the stage filled with Neville after Neville and a few guests – including Harry with his harp.
 I turned, surprised – but not really – to see his empty chair.

 A revered right-place, right-time memory.
 Magically up-close, immersive, and personal.
 “Life’s been good to me so far.”